hariprasath6112001/timesheet/README.md

 ![Alt Text][out]

-> Step 5: Use 'Admin' as User ID and 'Admin@123' as Password to access admin dashboard to create new Users(HR, TeamLeader, Employee).
+> Step 5: Use 'admin' as User ID and 'Admin@123' as Password to access admin dashboard to create new Users(HR, TeamLeader, Employee).

 ## License